Aseza/Docker-Ci-Stack/README.md

 2. Nexus : 19001
 3. SonarQube : 19000

-the server address is the default docker machine IP created by the VM.
+the server address is the default docker machine IP created by the VM (*default : 192.168.99.100*).

-Then make sure the jobs directory has Jenkins permissions and NOT root.
+**Then make sure the jobs directory has Jenkins permissions and NOT root**.

 PS : There is a shared folder called Jobs inside jenkins/jenkins-data; it was made for consistency so jobs arent lost when containers are destroyed.